noorulhassan1408/LETHALITY/README.md

 ## Security Recommendations

-After scanning a website, **Web Fuzzer** provides a detailed list of security best practices, such as:
+After scanning a website, **Lethality** provides a detailed list of security best practices, such as:

 - **Input Validation**: Always sanitize and validate user inputs to prevent XSS, SQL Injection, and other attacks.
 - **HTTPS**: Use HTTPS to ensure data encryption.